 - Teaching a class at a high quality level can change lives.
 I do not exaggerate as I saw this myself as a student.
 There were many people that had an inflection point in their lives defined partly by how they got interested and inspired on a given topic, thanks to a professor that did his/her job in a professional and responsible manner, without the need of being a personal coach or so.

-My experience teaching is the following:
+My teaching experience is the following:

 As a lecturer